 "Enhancing Tokyo Tech Education and Research Quality through Administrative Reforms for Internationalization" was selected as a Type A Top Global University Project by the Japanese Ministry of Education, Culture, Sports, Science and Technology (MEXT) in October 2014.
 Tokyo Tech held a symposium in January 2015 to commemorate the commencement of the project and officially introduce its content to the public.

-President Yoshinao Mishima began the symposium by sharing the core principles of the project.
+Then-President Yoshinao Mishima began the symposium by sharing the core principles of the project.
 Tokyo Tech has more than 130 years of tradition in producing outstanding leaders and excellent research results in the field of science and technology.
 Mishima emphasized that with faculty and staff members all united, the Institute will continue this tradition by further enhancing its quality, Tokyo Tech Quality, the result of lasting hands-on education based on advanced research.
 The Institute aims to share Tokyo Tech Quality with the world and become a global hub of knowledge and talent in science and technology.

 Guest speakers from the world's top universities also introduced their initiatives for achieving administrative excellence to improve overall education and research, and shared views regarding the importance of maximizing learning opportunities through online education platforms.
 The symposium concluded with a panel discussion on university education in the global era.
 The panelists, together with the Tokyo Tech community, confirmed the Institute's strengths and achievements, and shared the sentiment of unity and excitement in spreading Tokyo Tech Quality throughout the globe.